 Please list the number of semesters you have taught or lead a recitation section while being enrolled as a graduate student.

-Please list the number of semesters you have taught a statistics course or lead a recitation section while being enrolled as a graduate student.
+Please list the number of semesters you have taught a statistics course or led a recitation section while being enrolled as a graduate student.

 Prior to becoming a graduate student at your current institution, did you have experience as a full-time teacher in an elementary, secondary classroom, or college university?